shieldoo/shieldoo-mesh/README.md

 Because Centos has no direct support for System tray icons we have to use few tweaks:

-* install Tweak application to be able to enable desktop icons (Shieldoo mesh than will appear on desktop)
+* install Tweak application to be able to enable desktop icons (Shieldoo Secure Network than will appear on desktop)
 * install Gnome extension to support systray on Wayland desktop
   * download App indicator - https://extensions.gnome.org/extension/615/appindicator-support/
   * activate app indicator by copying extracted directory to `~/.local/share/gnome-shell/extensions/`